 The study was conducted on both mice and human participants, including chemotherapy patients, who often suffer from a weakened immune system.
 Researchers noticed that these patients showed significant improvement after undergoing supervised fasting cycles.

-Dr. Longo said, “When you starve, the system tries to save energy, and one of the ways it does that is by recycling immune cells that are not needed, especially those that may be damaged.”
-He explained that during prolonged fasting, the white blood cell count goes down, but when eating starts again, it rises sharply, showing the creation of new cells.
+Dr. Longo said, “When you starve, the system tries to save energy.
+One of the ways it does that is by recycling immune cells that you do not need, especially those that may be damaged.”
+He explained that during prolonged fasting, the white blood cell count goes down.
+However, when eating starts again, it rises sharply.
+This shows the creation of new cells.

 Essentially, the body performs a complete cleanup and reset.
 Fasting pushes the body to destroy damaged and inactive cells while saving the strongest ones.
 When eating resumes, these strong cells multiply, leading to a more efficient immune system.
 Scientists compared this process to pressing a reset button on the body’s defense system.